digitalocean/droplet-1-clicks/jupyter-conda-22-04/files/etc/jupyter/Readme.txt

 -  Start by checking if the conda command is working.
 If not, run the following command:
-  /opt/conda/bin/conda init
+  /home/anaconda/anaconda3/bin/conda init

   This command will set up the necessary configuration in the ~/.bashrc file.
-You may need to source ~/.bashrc or exit and run su - ubuntu again.
+You may need to source ~/.bashrc or exit and run su - anaconda again.

 - Jupyter Notebook is installed under the jupyter environment.
-You can manually start it yourself or use the ~/notebook.sh script provided.
-The script is self-explanatory.
+You can manage the jupyter-notebook.service provided.

+To check the status of the service, run the following:

+sudo systemctl status jupyter-notebook

 - If you want to run Jupyter Notebook instead of JupyterLab, you can manually enter the Jupyter virtual environment by running conda activate jupyter.
-  - The ./notebook.sh script supports running only one JupyterLab instance, which is suitable for most use cases.
+- The droplet already starts up an instance of the Jupyter Notebook on boot.
 If you need multiple instances, you'll have to run them up manually by providing port number to have different instances listening on different ports.

 - Here's an example you can try out-of-the-box: cd ~/examples/stable_diffusion.openvino